tistaharahap/fastapi-jwt-auth3/README.md

 public_key_id = jwk_key.get("kid")

 """
     Initialize the FastAPIJWTAuth instance with an RSA algorithm.
-We need to provide a set of secret and public key.
+We need to provide a set of private and public key.
 """
 jwt_auth = FastAPIJWTAuth(
     algorithm="RS256",